-No, but it is common for several members of a family to have it at the same time as it spreads easily when people live together.
+No, but it is common for several members of a family to have scabies at the same time as it spreads easily when people live together.

-The rash of scabies is a mixture of scratch marks and tiny red spots; scratched areas may develop crusty sores which can become infected and develop into small pus spots.
-A widespread rash similar to eczema (dermatitis) is very common.
-The itchy rash can cover much of the body, but the mites are found mainly in the folds of skin between fingers and toes, the palms of the hands, the wrists, ankles and soles of the feet, groins and breasts.
-The scabies mites burrow into the skin in these areas to lay their eggs.
-The mites burrow into the skin leaving tiny spots and silver coloured lines on the skin.
-Adult mites are tiny, only about 0.4 mm long, appearing through a magnifying lens or dermatoscope as a tiny dark dot lying at the end of a burrow.
+A person affected by scabies will usually have a mixture of scratch marks and tiny red spots on their skin.
+Scratched areas may develop crusty sores which can become infected and develop into small pus-filled spots.
+A widespread rash similar to eczema is very common.
+The itchy rash can cover much of the body, but the mites are mainly found in the folds of skin: between fingers and toes, the palms of the hands, the wrists, ankles and soles of the feet, groins and breasts.
+The scabies mites burrow into the skin in these areas to lay their eggs, leaving tiny spots and silver-coloured lines, called burrows, on the skin.
+Adult mites are tiny, only about 0.4 mm long which, when looked at through a magnifying lens or dermatoscope, appear as a tiny dark dot at the end of a silver line.

 How is the diagnosis of scabies made?